NobleezIT/Deeplearning_project/README.md

 python app.py
 ```

-It will provide a public link you can share for testing the model.
+It will provide a public link you can click on to view and test the application.

 ---